Determination

 In other words, discernment is strategic.
 It’s not just a matter of knowing about emptiness or not-self or dependent co-arising.
 It’s looking at your mind, figuring it out: What are the obstacles?
 What’s the allure of the things that are unskillful?
 What image have you built in your mind about things that are skillful that’s getting in the way?
 Can you get past those images?
 Can you replace them with new ones?
 Can you see that the allure of the unskillful course is not worth the results you’re going to get?

 That’s basic discernment, and it goes together with goodwill.
 As the Buddha said, if you have ill will for anyone, that’s wrong view.
 The desire for anybody to suffer is wrong view.
-So you want to make sure that whatever your goal is that it’s conducive to genuine happiness, which means a happiness that doesn’t harm anybody.
+So you want to make sure that, whatever your goal, it’s conducive to genuine happiness, which means a happiness that doesn’t harm anybody.
 After all, if your happiness is harmful to other people, they’re not going to stand for it.
 It’s not going to last, which is why goodwill has to go both into your choice of a goal and into your choice of the means of attaining that goal.

 There was a case years back when one of Ajaan Fuang’s students came to the monastery.
 She saw everybody else taking the eight precepts, so she decided she’d take the eight precepts, too.
 Later that afternoon, as she was walking past a guava tree in the monastery, there was one instant when one of the guavas was on the branch and the next instant it was in her mouth, almost without thinking.
 Ajaan Fuang happened to see that and said, “Hey, I thought you were taking the eight precepts.”
 That was a case of no mindfulness and no alertness.

 So if you’re going to stick with the precepts, you have to be mindful, you have to be alert, all of which are the qualities we try to develop here as we meditate.
 And you have to be ardent.
-On the days when you don’t feel like holding to the precept or when something really tempting comes along and tempts you to break the precept, you have to remind yourself: No. You put up an effort.
+On the days when you don’t feel like holding to the precept, or when something really tempting comes along and tempts you to break the precept, you have to remind yourself: No. You put up an effort.
 This brings in another one of the perfections, which is the perfection of persistence, the perfection of effort itself.

 As for generosity, it includes giving and renunciation.
 Being willing to give to others is often a good way of succeeding in your determination.
 You realize that many of the things that you want in life do require the cooperation of other people, so if you share with them, it’s easier to get their cooperation.
 As for renunciation, that deals specifically with renouncing your sensual desires, because a lot of the things in life that are really worth fighting for, really worth struggling for, will require that you put up with physical difficulties.
 You have to be willing to put up with pain, so you learn how to replace that with the pleasure of concentration.
 People often miss this point.
 They think that renunciation is totally barren: You give up good things and there’s nothing much to show for it.
 Actually, you’re giving up candy so that you can have gold.
 The pleasure of renunciation is the pleasure of concentration, which gives you the strength you need.
 In this way, giving some things up actually gives you more strength.